ckelly38/gamesrulessetuplist/README.md

 ### Game Setup Page
 The Setup page lets you view how the game is supposed to look like when it is played to give you an idea.

+IMAGES FOR THE GAMES ARE LOADED FROM THE URLS PROVIDED BY THE USER.

 ### New Game Page
 The New Game page lets you add a game to the server.